Monthly markets review - February 2023

-Global equities declined in February after the strong advance seen in January.
+Global equities declined in February in US dollar terms after the strong advance seen in January.
 Resilient economic data suggested that any hoped-for pause in interest rate rises may still be some way off.
 The Federal Reserve, European Central Bank and Bank of England all raised rates in the month.
 In fixed income, government bond yields were higher (meaning prices fell).

 Please note any past performance mentioned is not a guide to future performance and may not be repeated.
 The sectors, securities, regions and countries shown are for illustrative purposes only and are not to be considered a recommendation to buy or sell.

 US equities declined.
 The Federal Reserve (Fed) indicated that policy intervention was starting to work on curbing inflation, but that the policy rate may peak at a higher point.
 Economic data otherwise remains strong.